VerseGroup/SchoolVerse-api/README.md

 /ensure - > Ensure user credentials are valid (returns message)

 /menu - > Updates the general menu used by all users (probably only going to be accessible by cloud function)

+## Notes
+- This server is not usable by Apple M1/Silicon Processors do to errors with firebase admin sdk's importing method.
+Run on windows or Apple Intel if possible instead.